Health, safety and travel

 More information from the Health and Safety Department (including short instruction videos), UK Government, and the Resuscitation Council UK is available at the following links:

-The UK Foreign and Commonwealth Office (FCO) advises British people against all non-essential travel worldwide.
-This applies for an indefinite period due to unprecedented international border closures and other restrictions.
-All countries may restrict travel without notice.
+The UK Foreign and Commonwealth Office (FCO) advises British people against all non-essential travel worldwide, apart from some exceptions since 4th July.
 Please see the GOV.UK website for more information.

 All Key Travel booking enquiries are being dealt with as quickly as possible.
 To assist with enquires, Key Travel has requested that travellers follow the advice below: